PalestineHealthHub/PSmedlib/resources/injuries_and_treatments.md

 - [You should know better: Expressions of empathy and disregard among victims of massive social trauma](https://www.embase.com/search/results?subaction=viewrecord&id=L355576321&from=export) _2008_ published in _J Aggression Maltreat Trauma_
 - [Contextualized emotional images in children's dreams: Psychological adjustment in conditions of military trauma](https://www.embase.com/search/results?subaction=viewrecord&id=L351649987&from=export) _2008_ published in _Int J Behav Dev_
 - [Extending the Rorschach trauma content index and aggression indexes to dream narratives of children exposed to enduring violence: An exploratory study](https://www.embase.com/search/results?subaction=viewrecord&id=L352539562&from=export) _2008_ published in _J Pers Assess_
-- [Traumatic in Israeli youth sample - An investigation of the prevalence and psychological impact of exposure to traumatic experiences](no-link) _2008_ published in _Nord.
-Psychol._
 - [The humanitarian politics of testimony: Subjectification through trauma in the Israeli-Palestinian conflict](no-link) _2008_ published in _Cult.
 Anthropol._
-- ["Trauma in Israeli youth: An investigation of the prevalence and psychological impact of exposure to traumatic experiences": Erratum.DP - Oct 2008](https://ovidsp.ovid.com/ovidweb.cgi?T=JS&CSC=Y&NEWS=N&PAGE=fulltext&D=psyc7&AN=2010-00378-002) _2008_ published in _Nordic Psychology_
 - [Training students for a shared traumatic reality](https://ovidsp.ovid.com/ovidweb.cgi?T=JS&CSC=Y&NEWS=N&PAGE=fulltext&D=psyc7&AN=2009-08069-009) _2008_ published in _Social Work_
 - [Toward healing trauma in the Holy Land](https://ovidsp.ovid.com/ovidweb.cgi?T=JS&CSC=Y&NEWS=N&PAGE=fulltext&D=psyc7&AN=2008-05024-001) _2008_ published in _PsycCRITIQUES_